hn303/CamLandEc-RM03/supervision2-exercises_invisible_v2.md

 # Supervision 2 (27-28 February, 2020)

+Note: This page is NOT an assignment - we will go through this together at the Supervision 2 (27-28 February).
+All you need to have is NetLogo installed in your laptop.
+If you haven't done so already, please download and install `NetLogo (6.1.1)` according to your platform.
+We recommend downloading `Windows (64-bit)`, `Mac OS X`, or `Linux (64-bit)`: [NetLogo Download Page](https://ccl.northwestern.edu/netlogo/6.1.1/).
+See you at the Supervision 2!

 ## Short presentation by supervisors (10min)
 1. The slides are available on: [CamLandEc-RM03](https://hn303.github.io/CamLandEc-RM03/).

 ## Instructions
-1. We will go through this together at the Supervision 2 (27-28 February).
-All you need to have is NetLogo installed in your laptop.
-If you haven't done so already, please download and install `NetLogo (6.1.1)` according to your platform.
-We recommend downloading `Windows (64-bit)`, `Mac OS X`, or `Linux (64-bit)`: [NetLogo Download Page](https://ccl.northwestern.edu/netlogo/6.1.1/).
-2. Read through the instruction carefully.
+1. Read through the instruction carefully.
 You may face problems if you overlook any of the steps.
-3. Remember to save the QGIS document regularly.
+2. Remember to save the QGIS document regularly.
-4. When running tasks on QGIS, leave the settings as default unless instructed.
+3. When running tasks on QGIS, leave the settings as default unless instructed.
-5. Some parts are labeled as `optional` which you can try in your own time at home if you wish.
+4. Some parts are labeled as `optional` which you can try in your own time at home if you wish.

 Note: functions and filename are `highlighted` in this document.